linsomniac/merges3logs/README.md

 SecretKey = XXX

 [S3]
+#  Bucket to download log files from
 BucketName = mylogsbucket
+#  The prefix of the logfiles to download.
+#  The "%" must be doubled, strftime format specifiers may be used
 Prefix = path/to/logfileprefix_log-%%Y-%%m-%%d-
+#  Number of parallel downloads to do
 MaxWorkers = 10

 [Local]
+#  Directory to write files downloaded from S3
 CacheDir = /path/to/mylogsbucketcache
+#  Directory to write merged logfiles to
 DestDir = /path/to/merged-logs
+#  .gz is added to this logfile name
+#  The "%" must be doubled, strftime format specifiers may be used
 DestFilename = webworkers-cloudfront-%%Y-%%m-%%d.log
+#  Remove the day's cached logfiles after a successful run?
 RemoveFiles = False
 ```